Classes Taught by Vicky Newman, MS, RDN

 Earth-Friendly Eating for Personal & Planetary Health

-Dark Chocolate, Red Wine, & Heart Healthy Eating In Perspective
+Dark Chocolate, Red Wine, & Heart Healthy Eating

 Chocolate and red wine contain plant protectors, minerals, and other natural compounds that help protect the cardiovascular system by reducing inflammation, protecting the blood vessels from damage that can result in plaque buildup, reducing the risk of clot formation, and helping with blood flow.
 We will talk about the protective compounds found in other BIG color, BIG flavor plant foods, including dark chocolate and red wine.
 Shopping tips will be provided to help you choose the most healthy and planet-friendly chocolate and wine choices, along with the safest amounts.
 Also included will be a brief discussion about the nutritional differences between chocolate and carob, and a few thoughts about resveratrol supplements, as the current research is less than promising.

 Moving beyond a focus on saturated fats and cholesterol, this presentation will focus more on strategies to reduce inflammation in order to protect heart health and function.
 Practical dietary suggestions will be offered to help you to answer frequently asked questions, including: What’s the skinny on fats?
 Is butter better?
 What about coconut oil?
 What about dietary cholesterol?
 Is there a connection between cholesterol in my diet and cholesterol in my blood?
 Are eggs heart healthy?
 Is there a connection between diabetes, blood sugar control and heart health?
 Will increasing my fiber intake reduce my risk of heart disease?
 Tips will be provided for calculating your fat, fiber, and sugar intake, as well as guidelines for identifying heart healthy fats.